My Uzbekistan travel summary:

 Population: 33 million (2020)

-• Khiva – old town under complete renovation.
-Feeling like Marco Polo, watching from my guesthouse window to magic Kalta Minor Minaret.
+- Feeling like Marco Polo in Khiva, while watching magic Kalta Minor Minaret.

 I quickly got a seat in a shared taxi to Fergana after a slightly complicated process of Covid-19 testing at the border.
 Wide roads, little traffic and scarce police radar detectors enhanced the power of our driver.
 Even though it looked as a suicidal mission, I later realized that my first driver in Uzbekistan was actually one of the most moderate ones.

 My new local friends from a taxi invited me for lunch, while waiting for a hostel manager to pick me up.
 We sat down in a recently opened, picturesque restaurant with a variety of dishes on 20+ pages of the menu, decorated with photos of delicious meals.
-However, beside some salads and two kinds of soups, all dishes contained meat.
+Beside some salads and two kinds of soups, all dishes contained meat.
+I quickly realized the country isn’t exactly a paradise for vegetarians.

 Yodgorlik Silk Factory in Margilon must have been a fascinating factory for silk products in the country, which is the world’s third-largest silk producer.
 The best times were gone and the output seems to have decreased, while pandemic and lack of interest reduced the work force during the last critical year.

-I had a chance to observe traditional methods of silk production from steaming and unravelling the cocoons to the weaving of dazzling khanatlas (handwoven silk, cotton or mixed material fabrics) with traditional Uzbek design in black and white.
+I had the chance to observe traditional silk production, from steaming and unravelling the cocoons to weaving.
+The process created dazzling khanatlas – handwoven fabrics of silk, cotton, or mixed materials with traditional black-and-white Uzbek designs.

-The next day, I moved forward to the city of Samarkand.
-Due to lack of direct connections, an illogical transit through Tashkent was chosen.
+The next day, I continued my journey and headed to the city of Samarkand.
+Due to lack of direct connections, I chose an illogical transit through Tashkent.

-A young, self-confident driver offered me one of the most thrilling drives of my life: passing all cars in front of us, approaching slower vehicles at distance of few centimeters, peeling pumpkin seeds and managing the wheel with one hand, but still continuously checking messages and talking on the phone.
+A young, self-confident driver gave me one of the most thrilling drives of my life, overtaking cars and approaching slower vehicles by mere centimeters.
+He peeled pumpkin seeds and steered with one hand, while constantly checking messages and talking on the phone.

 Afternoon ride on a train from Tashkent to Samarkand was an exceptionally enjoyable experience.
 The extreme summer heat and basic economy class berth filled me up with such pleasure and joy that I relaxed completely and took my regular afternoon nap.

-Samarkand used to be one of the oldest and most important settlements on the Silk Road … and it still is!
+Samarkand was once one of the oldest and most important settlements on the Silk Road … and it still is!
+Today, Samarkand is the highlight of any trip to Uzbekistan.

 As a key Silk Road city, it sat on the crossroads leading to China, India and Persia, bringing in trade and artisans, while always under pressure by ambitious rulers to conquer it.
-When, in 1370, the great leader Timur decided to make Samarkand the capital, over the next 35 years forged a new, almost-mythical city of Central Asia as it still stands today.
+In 1370, the great leader Timur chose Samarkand as his capital.
+Over the next 35 years, he transformed it into a nearly mythical Central Asian city that still stands today.

-When I first approached the world’s oldest preserved madrassas in Registan Square, I couldn’t believe my eyes before illuminated, perfectly restored and renovated structures, standing there as a testament to the incredible craftsmanship of their builders.
+When I first approached the world’s oldest preserved madrassas in Registan Square, I could hardly believe my eyes.
+The illuminated, perfectly restored structures stood as a testament to the incredible skills of their builders.

 The Registan (also called Sandy Place), paved with fired bricks and cobbles, was a public square, where people gathered to hear royal proclamations, to trade and socialize in its bazaars or to witness public executions.
 It is framed by three madrassas (Islamic schools) of distinctive Islamic architecture.
 The square was regarded as the hub of the Timurid Renaissance.

-The Madrassas are flanked by high minarets, decorated with mosaic panels, adorn by geometrical stylized ornaments and covered with characteristic blue tiles of Samarkand.
-They were built between 15th and 17th centuries.
+The madrassas feature tall minarets, mosaic panels, geometric ornaments, and Samarkand’s signature blue tiles.
+They were built between the 15th and 17th centuries.

-I returned to Registan various times to observe the scene under changing position of the sun throughout the day, as the vibrant colors of intricate tiles display a whole new perspective, giving this UNESCO World Heritage Sites additional charm.
+I returned to Registan various times to observe the scene under changing position of the sun throughout the day.
+The vibrant colors of intricate tiles constantly display a whole new perspective, giving this UNESCO World Heritage Sites additional charm.

 Not far from Registan Square stands one of the most important monuments of Samarkand – The Bibi-Khanym Mosque.
 In the 15th century, it was one of the largest and most magnificent mosques in the Islamic world, considered a masterpiece of the Timurid Renaissance.
-By the mid-20th century, only a grandiose ruin of it still survived, but major parts of the mosque were restored during the Soviet period.
+By the mid-20th century, only grand ruins remained, but major parts of the mosque were restored during the Soviet era.

-A local visitor from the capital asked me to take a photo of her family with the amazing background and we had a profound conversation about life in Uzbekistan.
+A local visitor from the capital asked me to take a photo of her family with the amazing background.
+We then had a deep and meaningful conversation about life in Uzbekistan.
+One of the most interesting things to do in Uzbekistan was speaking with locals and exchanging cultural habits.

 For the grand finale, I visited the place dedicated to the great leader – Amir Timur – Mausoleum Gur-i Amir Complex.
-Speechless, grateful and humbled I purchased souvenirs from a local artist who had been going through tough times due to pandemic restrictions and lack of foreign visitors for more than a year and a half.
-I even rented a bicycle to explore the whole complex and surrounded areas.
+Speechless, grateful, and humbled, I bought souvenirs from a local artist.
+They had struggled for over a year and a half due to pandemic restrictions and lack of visitors.

 Definition of a car: white Chevrolet

-It was suspiciously noticeable that the cars driving around were predominantly white, but when I observed that the great majority were Chevrolet brand, I knew something was peculiar about it.
+It was oddly noticeable that most cars driving around were white.
+When I saw that the majority were Chevrolets, I realized something was unusual.

 Here is the explanation!